 - Learn how to customize the user interface to streamline workflows and extend built-in functionality to accomplish unique tasks using the ArcGIS Pro SDK for Microsoft .NET.

-If you're familiar with ArcGIS for Desktop, but don't know where to go in ArcGIS Pro, use these topics as your compass.
+If you're familiar with ArcMap, but don't know where to go in ArcGIS Pro, use these topics as your compass.

 - Python 3 migration details how the move to Python 3 affects your scripts.
 All arcpy.mapping scripts must be updated for use with ArcGIS Pro.